NoorulhudaImran491/decor_website/README.md

 - Member 4 (Syed Ijmaal)

 ## Project Description
-This is a collaborative project showcasing kitchen decoration ideas.
+This website is a collaborative project focused on providing creative and inspiring home decoration ideas.
 It includes:
-- Creative design tips for modern kitchens.
+- Tips for decorating various rooms (kitchen, backyard, etc.)
-- Image galleries with various kitchen themes.
+- Image galleries showcasing different styles and themes.
-- A contact form for feedback and suggestions.

 ## Technologies Used
 - HTML